 9.4.2.22 Quiet element

-The Quiet element defines an interval during which no transmission occurs in the current channel.
-This interval might be used to assist in making channel measurements without interference from other STAs in the BSS.
+The Quiet element defines an interval that might be used to assist in making channel measurements without interference from other STAs in the BSS, or to protect channel access at the start of restricted TWT service periods (see 35.7.4.2 (Quieting STAs during restricted TWT service periods)).
 The format of the Quiet element is shown in Figure 9-284.

 TGbe editor: Please modify 35.3.9.2 (Channel switching, enhanced channel switching, and channel quieting) as follows: